 Leadership and Governance

-To develop dynamic and competent leaders within the organization (for administrative and academic units) who exemplify the leadership qualities of a true Thomasian, to ensure that the institution’s vision is realized
+To develop dynamic and competent administrative and academic leaders within the organization who exemplify the leadership qualities of a true Thomasian and who ensure that the institution’s vision is realized

 Teaching and Learning

 To be a world-class institution of higher learning